<post updated 01/29/18 with new photo and recipe content>

 I think you should make them happen, too.

-I seriously want to put “professional sneaker of veggies into food” on a resume, because there’s nothing that gives me more of a thrill than tucking my favorite veggies into places you wouldn’t expect them.
+I seriously want to put “professional sneaker of veggies into food” on a resume, because nothing gives me more of a thrill than tucking my favorite veggies into places you wouldn’t expect them.

 Like a delicious cookie.

-However, maybe not that wholly unexpected with Japanese yam, because they’re literally nature’s candy.
+Maybe not that wholly unexpected with Japanese yam, because they’re literally nature’s candy.

 If you haven’t tried Japanese yam yet, they taste like cake batter and make the whole kitchen smell like you’re baking cake or cookies when….you’re just baking a potato.